 A 341 Meeting (also Meeting of Creditors) in Raleigh, NC

-Many clients ask if we will be there with you.
+Many clients ask if we will be there with them.

 Of course!
 We take care of you and hold your hand through the process.
 We don’t just file the paperwork.